DrexelSystemsImmunologyLab/CloneChart/README.md

 # Clone Distribution Chart

-> This script will generate a clone distribution chart for any dataset made with ImmuneDB.
+> This script will generate a clone distribution chart for any database made with ImmuneDB.

 > The initial goal for anyone just getting their hands on repertoire data is to understand the dataset.
 This script will generate a graph that gives an overview of how many clones there are per subject, and how those clones are divided among metadata.